khalid-el-masnaoui/PHP-Notes/REFACTORING-UPGRADING.md

 You should be able to apply and use the best practices and principles of clean coding in PHP in your refactoring process , refer to my two guides [Coding-Practices](https://github.com/khalid-el-masnaoui/PHP-Notes/blob/main/CODING-PRACTICES.md) and [Coding-Clean](https://github.com/khalid-el-masnaoui/PHP-Notes/blob/main/CODING-CLEAN.md)

+#### 7.Tools

+Using Artificial Intelligence!

+There are several tools available that can help you refactor PHP code more efficiently.
+Some of the most popular tools include:

+- **PhpStorm**: A popular IDE for PHP development that includes built-in refactoring tools and code analysis features.
+- **PHPStan**: A static analysis tool that can help you find bugs and unused code in your PHP code.
+- **PHP_CodeSniffer**: A tool that can detect violations of a defined coding standard and help you fix them (with its version compatibility checker).
+- **Rector**: A PHP refactoring tool that can automatically fix code issues and apply best practices.
+- Using **AI** to assist you in the refactoring process

+These tools are covered in details in the folder `Tools`